-I am extremely happy and proud that L. V. Prasad Film & TV Academy has completed a decade of service to the media and entertainment industry.
+I am extremely happy and proud that L V Prasad College of Media Studies has completed a decade of service to the media and entertainment industry.
 It is with a feeling of great pride and humility, at the same time, that we are getting ready to welcome the newest batch of students into the Academy.
 While we can feel proud that all our graduates are doing well in the film industry across the country we are also witnessing radical changes in the world of technology and innovative narrative systems virtually sweeping away many of the traditional norms of filmmaking.
 As experienced filmmakers and post production service providers, we at Prasad Group have transformed ourselves to take advantage of this challenge with an open mind.
-In the midst of all this, LV Prasad Film & TV Academy has always tried to deliver the best education at a minimum cost, compared to all other private film schools in India.
+In the midst of all this, L V Prasad College of Media Studies has always tried to deliver the best education at a minimum cost, compared to all other private film schools in India.

-At L.V.
-Prasad Film & TV Academy we have the finest set of teaching faculty in the country and we constantly endeavor to offer a well-crafted syllabus to empower students with the best that film theory and actual practice can offer.
+At L V Prasad College of Media Studies we have the finest set of teaching faculty in the country and we constantly endeavor to offer a well-crafted syllabus to empower students with the best that film theory and actual practice can offer.
 Evolving digital technologies consistently drive our equipment upgradation program and being part of a fully functional production and post production studio is a unique advantage to our students.

 Student films produced by the Academy continue to win awards at most of the prestigious short film festivals across the world.
 All this motivates us to pledge ourselves yet again to continue with the Vision of Mr. L.V.
 Prasad, our founder, who dedicated his entire life for the betterment of Indian Cinema.